mogstuff/omega-websites/README.md

 # Landing Page Project - Omega Websites
  Udacity Front End Web Developer Nanodegree Program

  Specifications for the project can be found here https://review.udacity.com/#!/rubrics/2658/view

+ ## Deployment

+ The project has been deployed via Netlify.com and can be view online here: https://happy-bell-1e9ebc.netlify.app/

 ## Architecture